 Types of Admin Dashboards

 Some Dashboards are operational in nature while others are tactical or strategic.
-They are specifically designed to tell what is happening now and match the fast and diverse change in nature of happenings, incidents, events and other activities.
-Some Admin Dashboards are more strategic and are ideal for executives and other senior managers interested in monitoring their organisation’s key performance indicators (KPIs) and metrics.
-Some Admin Dashboards are more analytical in design and are used to identify data trends or other interesting data characteristics.
+They are specifically designed to tell what is happening now.
+They match fast and diverse changes in the nature of happenings, incidents, events, and other activities.
+Admin Dashboards are more strategic.
+They are ideal for executives and other senior managers interested in monitoring their organization’s KPIs and metrics.
+Some Admin Dashboards are more analytical in design.
+They are used to identify data trends or other interesting data characteristics.